KipK/a-better-history-card/README.md

 attribute to join a graph that is already lower in the chart without renaming every series in that graph.

-This is useful when attributes were added from the picker and you want to group them without editing YAML manually.
-For example, set multiple temperature attributes to unit `°C` and group `temperature` to render them together on one graph.

 ---

 ## YAML Examples